We may receive compensation when you click on links to products from our partners.

 - Leveraging Diversity Networks in your Job Search

-The first myth of Networking is that you must have a Network of hundred’s of people to have any hope of finding a job (take a look at LinkedIn these days).
-While the larger your Network the better your chances, it is really the quality of your Network that will improve your job search prospects.
+The first myth of networking is that you must have a Network of hundred’s of people to have any hope of finding a job (take a look at linkedin these days).
+While the larger your Network the better your chances, it is really the quality of your Network that will improve

-- Seven Networking Myths: Fact or Fiction? – This article, by Robert Half International and posted on Careerbuilder.com covers some of the misconceptions regarding Networking.
-This is a very helpful article for those of you (like me) who are terrified about Networking.
-Just read the comment regarding the myth “You need to be an extrovert” and you will see what I mean.
+7 Biggest Networking Myths & Facts – This article, from Linked covers some of the misconceptions regarding networking.
+This is a very helpful article for those of you (like me) who are terrified about networking or who just don’t understand the benefits.
 There are only 7 and they are relatively short so you should take the time to read it.

 We are always eager to hear from our readers.
 Please feel free to contact us if you have any questions or suggestions regarding CareerAlley content.